11 Things to Do in Berlin in November

 Unter den Linden| ©grolli77

-If you book a guided tour of Berlin in November, you can see the last of the yellow, reddish and brown leaves, especially if you visit Germany's capital at the beginning of the month.
-The boulevard starts at the central Brandenburg Gate and touches Pariser Platz, Humboldt University and St. Hedwig's Cathedral.
-The path ends at the bridge that leads to the Museum Island.
+If you book a guided tour of Berlin in November, you will be able to see the last yellow, red, and brown leaves, especially if you visit the German capital at the beginning of the month.
+The boulevard starts at the central Brandenburg Gate and passes Pariser Platz, Humboldt University, and St. Hedwig's Cathedral.
+The route ends at the bridge leading to Museum Island.

 Book a guided tour of Berlin